RuiAN77/CastorTS/README.md

 - `--domain_len 128`: domain-proxy length used by the provided scripts.
 - `--d_model 256`: hidden dimension used by the provided scripts.
 - `--percent`: few-shot data percentage.

-## Checkpoints

-When experiments are run from `code & data/`, training checkpoints are saved under `./checkpoints/` and logs are saved under `./logs/`.
-During downstream forecasting, `models/CastorTS.py` loads the matching `CastorTS_CL` checkpoint automatically according to the generated experiment setting name.

 ## License